Information-Theoretic Bayesian Optimization for Bilevel Optimization Problems: Supplementary for Experiments

 \subsection{Additional Results on Decoupled Setting}

-Figure~\ref{fig:regret-GP-prior-decoupled} shows regret in decoupled setting for all different length scale settings of the GP prior, which generates true objectives.
+Figure~\ref{fig:regret-GP-prior-decoupled} shows regret in decoupled setting for all different length scale settings of the GP prior, and Fig.~\ref{fig:regret-decoupled-additional-bench} shows the results on other benchmark functions.
 We obviously see that BLJES was superior or comparable to BILBO.